 In June, Chugai collected donations for and participated in the global charity event Roche Children’s Walk 2015 implemented by the Roche Group.

 2,878 Chugai employees helped raise funds, which resulted in donations totaling ¥1,375,000.
-These funds were matched by the Company with a gift in the same amount, for a total of ¥2,750,000.
-Half of that amount were donated through Roche to assist orphaned children in Malawi.
+These funds were matched by the Company with a matching gift in the same amount, for a total of ¥2,750,000.
+Half of that amount was donated through Roche to assist orphaned children in Malawi.
 The remaining half was donated at the recommendation of the Association for Aid and Relief, Japan, an NPO, to Network Orange, an NPO in Miyagi Prefecture (Miko Onodera, Representative).

 Funds Raised in Roche Children’s Walk 2016 Donated to Hakku no Ie (Huck’s House), a Facility that Supports People with Disabilities in Iwate Prefecture

 The Roche Children’s Walk is a global charity event sponsored by the Roche Group.
 Funds raised by 2,558 employees in FY 2016 totaled ¥1,186,338 and were donated to Huck’s House (Atsuko Takeshita, Administrator), an NPO in Iwate Prefecture.
 Huck’s House saw some of its aging playground equipment removed.
 We received a message from Ms. Takeshita, the facility’s administrator, saying that she would see that funds donated would be carefully used to provide the children with a better-equipped playground.

 Funds raised in Roche Children’s Walk 2018 donated to a facility in Iwaki, Fukushima Prefecture that supports children and adults with disabilities